 Synchronous operation.
 Operation in which the time interval between code units is a constant.
-All ISO Standards are listed at the end of this chapter.

 Synthetic vision system (SVS).
 A system to display data-derived synthetic images of the external scene from the perspective of the flight deck.

 Synthetic Training Device.
 Means equipment in which flight conditions are simulated on the ground and includes-